Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HID.md

 When the Input System automatically creates a layout for an HID, it always reports these Devices as [`Joysticks`](Joystick.md), represented by the [`Joystick` device class](../api/UnityEngine.InputSystem.Joystick.html).
 The first elements with a reported HID usage of `GenericDesktop/X` and `GenericDesktop/Y` together form the joystick's [`stick`](../api/UnityEngine.InputSystem.Joystick.html#UnityEngine_InputSystem_Joystick_stick) Control.
 The system then adds Controls for all further HID axis or button elements, using the Control names reported by the HID specification.
 The Input System assigns the first control with an HID usage of `Button/Button 1` to the joystick's [`trigger`](../api/UnityEngine.InputSystem.Joystick.html#UnityEngine_InputSystem_Joystick_trigger) Control.

 The auto-generated layouts represent a "best effort" on the part of the Input System.
-The way standard HIDs describe themselves is too ambiguous, so generated layouts might lead to Controls that don't work as expected.
+The way Human Interface Devices describe themselves in accordance with the HID standard is too ambiguous in practice, so generated layouts might lead to Controls that don't work as expected.
 For example, while the layout builder can identify hat switches and D-pads, it can often only make guesses as to which direction represents which.
 The same goes for individual buttons, which generally aren't assigned any meaning in HID.

 The best way to resolve the situation of HIDs not working as expected is to add a custom layout, which bypasses auto-generation altogether.
 See [Overriding the HID fallback](#overriding-the-hid-fallback) for details.